2600hz/community-scripts/README.md

 CrossBar.PHP		- A PHP Class for interfacing with CrossBar

+CouchDB.PHP		- A PHP Class for interfacing with CouchDB / BigCouch

 FreeSWITCH		- FreeSWITCH Scripts

 buttset			- Platform status + Configuration tool

 cdr_radius		- Ruby project to process CDR + send to RADIUS	server

+kazoo-puppet		- Puppet scripts for deploying Kazoo (requires an update, only valid for single server currently)